Analysis: Rashaad Penny injury opens door for C.J. Prosise to again show his worth to Seahawks

 Asked if he was confident Penny would be ready for the regular season opener Sept.
 9 at Denver, Carroll said simply “yes.’’

-He also said Penny has done enough so far to make Carroll equally confident that he’ll be able to handle whatever the team throws at him come week one.
+Carroll also said Penny has done enough so far that he’s confident the rookie can handle whatever the team throws at him come Week 1.

-“I don’t have any doubt about what he is capable of doing,’’ Carroll said of Penny.
+“I don’t have any doubt about what he is capable of doing,’’ Carroll said.
 “I really don’t.
 Just got to make sure he’s in great shape and let him play ball.’’

-So maybe the Seahawks get Penny back for the final preseason game against the Raiders or maybe they let him have the extra week to get ready for the regular-season opener.
+So maybe the Seahawks get Penny back for the final preseason game against the Raiders, or maybe they give him the extra week to prepare for the regular-season opener.

-Regardless of Penny’s status, the Seahawks are set at starting tailback with second-year player Chris Carson having shown all camp that he is ready to pick up where he left off when he was injured four games into last season, when he had already made clear he could be both the team’s tailback of the present and future.
+Regardless of Penny’s status, the Seahawks are set at starting tailback with second-year player Chris Carson having shown all camp that he is ready to pick up where he left off when he was injured four games into last season, after he’d showed that he could be the team’s tailback of the present and future.

 But with Penny out, the spots after that are a jumble.

-Davis, who was the team’s leading rusher among tailbacks last season with 240 yards, would likely have assumed the backup job for as long as Penny is sidelined.
+Davis, who led Seattle’s tailbacks with 240 rushing yards last season, would likely have assumed the backup job for as long as Penny is sidelined.

 But Carroll said Davis suddenly felt soreness in his big toe Wednesday while trying to run before practice and was held out.